aunnnn/CreativeSwift/README.md

 - Custom shape is achieved by UIBezierPath

 ## Why?
-- Swift is cool language.
+- Swift is a cool language.
 - It has Playground to preview live result!
 - Author is familiar with iOS.
 Who knows MacOS (OSX) please help porting.

 ## Caveats
-- Lagged on real device, especially heavy drawing.
+- Might Lagged on real device, especially on heavy drawing.
 The framework is initially created only for quick prototyping with Playground.
+The code and Math function is not optimized.

 ## TODOs
 - Read image pixels